I want to tell you a story...

 Personally, I was born premature.
-I had to spend four and a half weeks in an incubator at the hospital.
+I had to spend weeks in an incubator at the hospital.
 The idea that children are being aborted when they could instead be born alive and survive is chilling.

-That is why I support the Pain-Capable Unborn Child Protection Act and I beg you to support it too!
+That is why I support the Pain-Capable Unborn Child Prevention Act and I beg you to support it too!

 At 20-weeks, unborn children start to feel and register pain.
 If a doctor has to perform surgery on a 20-week-old baby in-utero, he or she must administer anesthesia in order for the surgery to be ethical.

-Yet if the surgeon was an abortionist, the law would allow them to literally dismember the baby alive.
-I don’t want to gross you out with specifics, but when I say dismemberment, I mean that the doctors rip the baby apart limb from limb while it is still alive in the womb.
+Yet if the surgeon was an abortionist, the law would allow him or her to literally dismember the baby alive.
+I don’t want to gross you out with specifics, but when I say dismemberment, I mean that the doctors rip the baby apart limb from limb while it is still alive.

-Since this legislation was first introduced years ago, we’ve learned that abortion providers actually make more money when they dismember babies because it increases the amount of tissue and organs they can sell.
+Since this legislation was introduced, we’ve learned that abortion providers actually make more money when they dismember babies because it increases the amount of tissue and organs they can sell.